Quantifying Light-assisted Collisions in Optical Tweezers Across the Hyperfine Spectrum: Details of Numerical Model (MC2)

 We calculate the classical trajectory of two atoms in a Gaussian potential with initial position and velocity components randomly generated from a normal distribution spanning $\delta r_{x,y,z} = \pm \sqrt{k_B T/m \omega_{r,a}^2}$ and $\delta v_{x,y,z} = \pm \sqrt{k_B T/m}$, where $\omega_{r}$ ($\omega_{a}$) is the radial (axial) trap frequency.
 When atoms reach a resonant internuclear distance $R_C$ (Condon radius), where transitions to the $S+P$ molecular potentials occur, the Landau-Zener model is used to calculate the inelastic collision probability $P_R$ or $P_A$ for a repulsive or attractive potential $U_e(R)$ as \cite{weiner2003cold,sompet2013dynamics}:

-Here, $\Omega = d \sqrt{2I/c \epsilon_0 \hbar^2}$ is the electronic Rabi rate in terms of the atomic dipole transition matrix element $d$, the LAC laser intensity $I$, and the relative velocity of the atoms along the internuclear axis $v_{rel}$.
-The slope parameter, $\alpha\approx\left|\partial\left[U_e(R)\right]\partial R\right|_{R=R_C}$, is calculated at $R_C$ for any one of the 384 hyperfine potentials (Fig.~4 of the main text), all of which can participate in a collision.
+Here, $\Omega = \gamma \Omega_J$ is the electronic Rabi rate where $\Omega_J=\sqrt{2d_J^2I_J/c \epsilon_0 \hbar^2}$ is the Rabi rate predicted by the D1 ($J=1/2$) or D2 ($J=3/2$) atomic dipole transition matrix element $d_J$ and LAC laser intensity $I_J$. $\gamma$ is an adjustable parameter (see discussion of $\gamma$ below), $v_{rel}$ is the relative velocity of the atoms along the internuclear axis, and $\alpha\approx\left|\partial\left[U_e(R)\right]\partial R\right|_{R=R_C}$ is the slope parameter of the potential at $R_C$.
 We ignore interaction on the ground state potential, which is both standard in the Landau-Zener model and also a good approximation for long-range collisions.
 The different expressions for $P_R$ and $P_A$ result from the difference in available collisional pathways for attractive and repulsive potentials.
 In the case of repulsive potentials, atoms are either excited at $R_C$ when first approaching or moving away from one another.
 For attractive potentials, atoms can oscillate around $R_C$ an infinite number of times, resulting in a probability $P_A$ defined by the summation of each possible excitation \cite{weiner2003cold}.

 Dipole-dipole interactions are typically studied with respect to a single potential defined by $U_e(R)=\pm C_3/R^3$, where $C_3$ is the dispersion coefficient that characterizes the strength of the electrostatic interaction.
 In this case, there is a single Condon radius for each detuning.
 In our case, where 384 potentials exist, each detuning can have dozens of Condon radii ranging from small to large internuclear distances.
 We determine the possible Condon radii by calculating the intersection of the detuning energy and molecular potentials of a given transition.
 The interaction region near a Condon radius defines where a collision can occur, and is determined by $\Delta R = |R_{+}-R_{-}|$, where $R_{\pm}$ is given by the the radial solutions of $U_e(R)= \hbar \Delta \pm \hbar \Omega/2$.
 Here, $\Delta$ is the collisional light detuning from a hyperfine resonance and $\Omega$ is the corresponding Rabi rate.
 The resulting interaction regions range from several nanometers (in the case of small detunings) to several picometers (in the case of large detunings or steep potentials).